 - On your profile page, click Edit Profile and fill in a contact number.
 Contact numbers are never displayed on the site but organizers need them in case they need to contact speakers urgently (e.g. shortly before or during the conference).

 - On your profile page, click Submit talk proposal on the right.

 - Fill in the title and abstract for your talk and select the appropriate speaker (or speakers).

 - Select the appropriate talk type for your proposal.

-- We'll likely start accepting talks sometime in August.
+We'll start accepting talks at the end of August.
 If it's important for you to know before then, let us know and we'll work something out.

 If you're new to speaking and would like assistance preparing your talk, email email@example.com with a rough draft of your talk proposal and we'll find a suitably experienced speaker to act as a mentor.